top of page

 Writer's picturejuliegtheyogi

 These five words led me down a path of an eating disorder, which included restrictive eating, excessive exercise and perfectionist tendencies.
-Here’s a practice to transform your negative self-talk.
+This is what I learned from my eating disorder, and here’s a practice to transform negative self-talk.

 Woman with short blonde hair, brown glasses and an orange shirt looking up with teal background